 We’re going to start off with a traditional example: framed artwork hanging up somewhere.
 The first piece is a picture of a cat on the wall at Get Well, my favorite bar in Toronto.
 The second, is a photo of a woman affixed to a tree, taken by a group of photographers named Hermann & Audrey.
 Because they posted it to a tree, and not to the wall, it is the art.
 See how this works?
 Moving on.

 Someone told me that the smashed car was part of a project curated by Douglas Coupland.
 It was actually pretty neat.
 The car looked like my grandmother’s car from the 80s and made me think about how time moves forward and things change and people change and how I’m standing around at an art festival looking at a smashed up car.
 That made me nostalgic and weirdly disllusioned.

 The car with the hood open belonged to some asshole who parked it on the street to show off his engine.
 He was also listening to “Everybody Dance Now” by C+C Music Factory.
 You may think that this is an example of mixed-media performance art that uses a non-traditional space, i.e. a random guy’s car, to exhibit a sonic experience.
 You would be wrong about that.

 Winner: Douglas Coupland.

 The first group of people are watching a projection above them and, though they are experiencing art, they are not the art.
 The photo of the people snuggling is the art.
-Or at least I think it is.
+Or at least, I think they are.
 It’s possible that they were all on MDMA and this spontaneous cuddle fest is the result.
 Either way, they win.